achall36/RoxvilleRooster.github.io/savage_old_west.md

 title: Savage Old West
 layout: page
 permalink: /savage-old-west/
-encoding: UTF-8
 ---

 This campaign is an attempt at reproduce a conventiaonal cinematic old west using the Savage Worlds rules.
 The rules of Deadlands Reloaded and the Sixth Gun setting that focus on fantasy and horror elements are set aside.
-Unless stated otherwise, we're using the rules set out in SWDEE but there is significant borrowing of the less fantasy-oriented rules from Deadlands Reloaded. _Frontier Towns: Fort Griffin_ is also referenced below.
+Unless stated otherwise, we're using the rules set out in SWDEE but there is significant borrowing of the less fantasy-oriented rules from Deadlands Reloaded.
+Frontier Towns: Fort Griffin is also referenced below.

 # Setting rules